Elan Coton

 Elan Coton Basketball Club is a Beninese basketball club based in Cotonou.
-They play in the Benin Basketball Super League, the premier national league and have won the championship in 2022.
+They play in the Benin Basketball Super League, the premier national league and have won the championship four times.

 The team was previously named Elan Sport Pro, until it became a part of a multi-sports club named Coton Sport that was founded on 21 January 2021 and is owned by Sodeco (Societé pour le Développement du Coton).
 Coton Sport also features a football club (Coton Sport FC).

 In 2022, Elan Coton play in the BAL Qualifying Tournaments as the representative from Benin.